 II. a personal statement detailing how the Scholarship will assist them in their studies.

 b.
-The successful applicant will be awarded by the Head of School of Languages and Cultures on the recommendation of a selection committee consisting of at least one academic staff member from each of the following departments:
+The successful applicant will be awarded by the Head of School of Languages and Cultures on the recommendation of a selection committee consisting of at least one academic staff member from:

 I. $5,000 for full-time enrolled recipients, and

 II. $2,500 for part-time enrolled recipients.